 Office/School/Art Supplies That No Longer Work

-Dried glue sticks, pens that no longer write, markers that may have lost their cap at some point, all belong in the trash bin, not your new home.
+Dried glue sticks, pens that no longer write, and markers that may have lost their cap at some point, all belong in the trash bin, not your new home.
 Take an hour or two, pop in a movie, and test your supplies on a scrap piece of paper.
 Find out what you want to keep (and what you want to toss) before your move.

 Face it, you’re never going to wear that top with the wine stain on it.
 That rip in those pants can’t be fixed.
 Why let clothes you can’t wear take up valuable closet/drawer/box space?